 Amanita smithiana mushrooms cause delayed gastroenteritis, usually 6 to 12 hours after ingestion, and acute renal failure (usually within 1 to 2 weeks after ingestion) that often requires dialysis.

-Gyromitra mushrooms can cause hypoglycemia simultaneously with or shortly after gastroenteritis Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
+Gyromitra mushrooms can cause hypoglycemia simultaneously with or shortly after gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 Most cases are infectious, although gastroenteritis may occur after ingestion of drugs and chemical... read more .
 Other manifestations may include central nervous system toxicity (eg, seizures) and, after a few days, hepatorenal syndrome.
 Initial care involves close monitoring for hypoglycemia and possibly repeated doses of activated charcoal.
 Neurologic symptoms are treated with pyridoxine 70 mg/kg slow IV infusion over 4 to 6 hours (maximum daily dose of 5 g); liver failure is treated supportively.

 Most Cortinarius mushrooms are indigenous to Europe.
 Gastroenteritis may last for 3 days.
 Renal failure, with symptoms of flank pain and decreased urine output, may occur 3 to 20 days after ingestion.
 Renal failure often resolves spontaneously.